 2.The need to create additional campus transportation routes to support the current trams and shuttles.
 The Parking Revenue Fund finances the operation of the campus trams and shuttles without financial support from the General Fund.

-With the first tier of parking rate increases in place, there has been significant progress to address both of these issues.
-Planning workshops began in January on a 2,000-car parking garage that is scheduled to open Fall 2005.
-Several sites are being evaluated in the vicinity of Lot F. In addition, a 200-car expansion of Lot M is scheduled to open for Fall 2003.
+With the second tier of parking rate increases in place, there has been significant progress to address both of these issues.
+The CSU Board of Trustees approved the design in January for a 2,400-car parking garage that is scheduled to open in 2006.
+In addition, a 270-parking space expansion of Lot M opened in Fall 2003.

-Specific questions on the new parking rates and/or their implementation should be directed to Charles Holt, director of Parking and Transportation Services at (909) 869-3063 or Douglas Freer, assistant vice president for Student Auxiliary Services at (909) 869-3310.
+For more information on the new parking rates, contact Charles Holt, director of Parking & Transportation Service at (909) 869-3063 or Douglas Freer, assistant vice president for Student Auxiliary Services at (909) 869-3310.